-BLM Montana-Dakotas Seeks Nominations to Resource Advisory Councils
+BLM Montana/Dakotas Seeks Nominations to Resource Advisory Councils

-Bureau seeks broad spectrum of nominees to help improve public land management
+Bureau seeks broad spectrum of nominees to help improve public land management nationwide

 The Western Montana RAC covers BLM lands in the western third of the state, and the Missouri Basin RAC encompasses BLM lands in the eastern two-thirds of Montana and the Dakotas.

-The BLM maintains RACs as a means of gaining expert advice, ideas, and diverse opinions on issues including land use planning, fire management, off-highway vehicle use, recreation, oil and gas exploration, noxious weed management, grazing issues, and wild horse and burro herd management issues.
-The RACs support the Bureau’s commitment to enhance the quality of life for all citizens through the balanced stewardship of America's public lands and resources.
+The BLM maintains RACs as a means of gaining expert advice, ideas, and diverse opinions on issues including land use planning, environmental issues, fire management, off-highway vehicle use, recreation, oil and gas exploration, noxious weed management, grazing issues, and wild horse and burro herd management issues.
+The RACs support the Bureau’s commitment to enhance the quality of life for all citizens through the balanced stewardship of America’s public lands and resources.

-Individuals may nominate themselves or others to serve on a RAC.
-Nominees, who must be residents of the state or states where the RAC has jurisdiction, will be reviewed based on their training, education, and knowledge of the RAC’s geographic area.
+Individuals may nominate themselves or others to serve on the RAC.
+Nominees, who must be residents of the state where the RAC has jurisdiction, will be reviewed based on their training, education, and knowledge of the RAC’s geographic area.
 Nominees should also demonstrate a commitment to consensus building and collaborative decision-making.
 Letters of reference should accompany all nominations from any represented interests or organizations, a completed RAC application, and any other information that speaks to the nominee’s qualifications.

 Both RACs have positions open in the following categories: